 The image below allows you to see the spreads of CFDs on a common commodity in trading, gold.
 As you can see, there is some difference between the available price for buying and selling, and the same thing applies for assets, such as currencies if you are interested in trading forex, or stocks and indexes if you like trading in the Stock Exchange.

 We do not want to ignore the comments left by traders on social networks and specialized forums.
 Your opinion is very valuable to us and the reputation of companies such as Admiral Markets greatly depend on those type of comments.
 Therefore, we decided to analyze which are the most repeated comments in order to get an idea of the opinions of investors who have been or are customers.
 In doing so, if we see that the vast majority of comments are bad, perhaps it would be a great idea to look into an alternative broker.
-If all of them are positive, perhaps we are before the best broker in the world in 2018.
+If all of them are positive, perhaps we are before one of the best brokers in the world in 2021.
 As you will see below.
 Admiral Markets, as with the reviews from brokers like FXCM, is in the middle range, neither great or bad.

 Not all of the Admiral Markets reviews are positive, but the most repeated one refers to its reliability.
 It seems like investors perceive Admiral Markers as a trustworthy broker due to regulation.
-Having an available office open to the public in Spain in 2018 has also contributed.
+Having an available office open to the public in 2021 has also contributed.
 The available platforms with those of MetaTrader, which are highly valued by investors, especially MetaTrader 4 which has useful tools to invest in financial markets.

 As previously mentioned, not all reviews are positive, as there are also negative reviews.
 As you can imagine, not offering a welcome bonus does not make investors very happy, although this is due to regulation, among other aspects.
 Spreads are another issue as they are considered too high in many cases.